 Cold compresses are especially effective at temporarily numbing pain and discomfort from hemorrhoidal flare-ups.

-Just make sure to wrap ice inside a towel or cloth.
+Just make sure to wrap the ice inside a towel or cloth.
 Applying anything frozen directly to your skin is never a good idea as you may end up with skin damage.

 A high-fiber diet helps hemorrhoids.
 And psyllium husk boosts your fiber intake and softens stools, making them much easier to pass.
 When your stool is soft and bowel movements are quicker, you have a higher chance of a quick recovery.